 Finland's development cooperation in Ethiopia

 Development cooperation between Finland and Ethiopia started in 1967.
 As an important regional player Ethiopia creates stability in the otherwise volatile Horn of Africa.
-In 2013, Finland's bilateral support to Ethiopia will be about EUR 15.7 million.
+In 2014, Finland's bilateral support to Ethiopia is about EUR 13.8 million.

 Ethiopia is one of the poorest countries in the world, but also one of the fastest growing economies, evidenced by an average annual GDP growth of 10.6% in 2004–2011.
 Its economy is based largely on agriculture.
 Over 80% of the 87 million Ethiopians live in the rural areas.

 Ethiopia is committed to the eradication of poverty.
 The poverty rate has been down by nine per cent over the past five years, which means that 2.5 million people have been lifted out of poverty.

 Ethiopia's development also shows in an improved UN Human Development Index (HDI) ranking.
 The Government has invested in education and health, and Ethiopia is well on track to achieve the majority of the MDGs by 2015.

 However, poverty is still a major problem, and Ethiopia will remain one of the biggest recipients of development assistance in the world in the coming years.

 Development cooperation between Finland and Ethiopia is based on Ethiopia's Growth and Transformation Plan (GTP).
 Ethiopia has a vision to become a middle-income country and a carbon-neutral economy by 2025.

 The Strategy emphasises the Ethiopians' universal participation in the development processes that affect them and everyone's access to services.